3 key takeaways

 Below, you'll learn the telltale signs your resume needs a refresh and how to update it quickly—without the frustration of starting from scratch.

 Struggling to land interviews with an outdated resume?
-Try Teal's Resume Builder to update yours for free.
+Try Teal's Resume Builder with easy import and update yours for free.

 What is an outdated resume?